 You will also notice that a number of these drinks use flavored brandies such as apple, apricot, and cherry.
 Be careful when purchasing these brandies today because a number of the options available are more like sweetened liqueurs than brandy infusions.
 Luckily, there is a resurgence in 'real' fruit brandies and the options available are increasing.

-I have listed the cocktails with their main ingredients to make browsing them easier.
-However, I did not include all ingredients (such as lemon or lime juice when used as accents), so please follow the link to the recipe for a complete ingredient list.
+We have listed the cocktails with their main ingredients to make browsing them easier.
+However, we did not include all ingredients (such as lemon or lime juice when used as accents), so please follow the link to the recipe for a complete ingredient list.

 Also, note that many of these recipes have been adapted through the years and may not reflect the exact original recipe.